ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-125.md

 Effective prioritization and allocation of talent and human resources is critical for achieving team goals and ensuring a positive work environment.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with how well the team prioritizes and allocates talent and human resources.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with how well the team prioritizes and allocates talent and human resources.
 Consider whether there is a clear understanding of individual strengths and skills, whether roles and responsibilities are clearly defined and aligned with team objectives, and whether there is a culture of inclusivity and support for all team members.

-2. Identify any challenges: Identify any challenges or issues with prioritizing and allocating talent and human resources.
+2. **Identify any challenges**: Identify any challenges or issues with prioritizing and allocating talent and human resources.
 These may include a perception that certain team members are excluded from decision-making or other aspects of team operations, a lack of clarity around roles and responsibilities, or difficulty in recognizing and leveraging individual strengths and skills.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with prioritizing and allocating talent and human resources.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with prioritizing and allocating talent and human resources.
 These may include providing training or support to help team members recognize and leverage individual strengths and skills, establishing clearer guidelines or policies around role definition and decision-making, or adjusting team structures to better support inclusivity and collaboration.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with prioritizing and allocating talent and human resources.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with prioritizing and allocating talent and human resources.

 Sample Answers
 --------------